heathsc/ont_align_stats/README.md

 types of sequence data, however no account is taken of paired reads (and in particular any overlap between the two reads in a pair will be counted twice for the coverage statistics).

-The input file should normally be sorted by genomic coordinates and indexed; ont_align_stats will work without an index file but will generally require much more memory (~12 GB for a human genome) while memory usage for an indexed input file will depend on the threading options chosen but will generally be <1 GB.
-Note in particular that if the input is sorted on genomic coordinates but an index is not available then the --n-tasks options will not be effective.
+The input file should be sorted by genomic coordinates and indexed.
+Mmemory usage will depend on the threading options chosen but will generally be <1 GB.

 By default, the entire genome is processed; this can be altered using the --region, --regions and --mappability options.
 The --region argument allows a genome region to be specified on the command line in the standard way